bussidn/TimelinKata/README.md

     }
 }
 ```
+WARNING : don't let your IDE make the test class abstract.
+It should be a concrte class.

 #### Don't modify workshop classes
 You normally only have to modify the classes you create, don't modify the classes provided by the workshop.